KhairiYusoff/HTML-basics-learning/README.md

 | `<h1>` | My First Heading | `</h1>` |
 | `<p>` | My first paragraph | `</p>` |
 | `<br>` |	none | none |

+Note: Some HTML elements have no content (like the <br> element).
+These elements are called empty elements.
+Empty elements do not have an end tag!

+## 2. Web Browsers

+The purpose of a web browser (Chrome, Edge, Firefox, Safari) is to read HTML documents and display them correctly.

+A browser does not display the HTML tags, but uses them to determine how to display the document: